Electone: Stagea series

+In January 2026, Yamaha launched the Stagea ELS-03 series, adding a 61-note lower keyboard and second expression pedal (as standard), a larger 9-inch display, Live Expression Control, assignable sliders, VCM organ sound engine, and a new FSX-i key action and polyphonic aftertouch (on higher-end models).

+The ELS-03 series consists of four models:

+ELS-03G: The standard portable model, featuring an FSX keyboard with aftertouch, a second expression pedal, a detachable stand, 1,697 AWM voices including Super Articulation voices, 1,009 accompaniment rhythms, 703 built-in registrations, VCM and Organ Flutes organ sounds, 9 assignable sliders (with a small LCD on top of each slider), and hundreds of DSP effects.

+ELS-03X: The custom portable model.
+Other than all the features of the ELS-03G, it has an additional 94 VA voices, 60 registrations, an FSX-i keyboard with horizontal keyboard touch and polyphonic keyboard aftertouch, as well as pedal board aftertouch.

+ELS-03XR: All the features of the ELS-03X in a form factor similar to the ELS-01 and ELS-02 series, with an integrated stand and full-width lid/music rest that also acts as a keyboard cover.

+ELS-03XF: The professional model, which combines all the features of the ELS-03X and the form factor of the ELS-03XR, but with the pedalboard expanded to 25 full-size pedals.
+This is also the first professional Electone model without two 61-note keyboards, with this model having a 49-note upper keyboard and 61-note lower keyboard (the same as with other models in the ELS-03 series).

 Competition

 The International Electone Festival (IEF)/International Electone Concours (IEC) is an Electone Organ competition organized by Yamaha which has its beginnings in the 1960s.
 The first edition of the competition initiated in 1964 as a Japanese national contest to promote and market the Electone as a viable creative and professional musical outlet, and featured both the solo performer and the Electone instrument with no other accompaniment present - a format that lasts till this day.
 The first purposefully branded international edition complete with a broader roster of contestants representing countries such as USA, Canada, Mexico, United Kingdom, Australia, South Africa, as well as European, Asian and South American countries, is noted as being held in October 1971.
 However, as earlier as 1969 and 1970, a small number of international entrants were invited to compete at the 'Electone Concours Grand Prix' event against a predominantly Japanese contingent of competitors in Tokyo.
 The IEF finals from these early editions were then held in Japan every year until 1984 when it was held in Los Angeles to mirror the city's Olympic Games hosting duties.
 Afterwards, Yamaha began holding subsequent IEF finals in other cities around the world including Hamburg, Toronto, Paris, Hong Kong, Mexico and Singapore before returning to Japan.